-Save energy in University Of California-Davis, CA. Call Fortress Exteriors for a free energy-efficient window consultation!
+Get expert advice on window materials in University Of California-Davis, CA. Call Fortress Exteriors for a free consultation!

 Eugene W. Hilgard, Carr's successor, recognized that Berkeley's soil and climate were terrible for farming (the campus directly faces the notoriously foggy Golden Gate) and switched from "practical" to what he called "rational" instruction in scientific principles of agriculture at Berkeley.
 He concentrated on things like soil science and fermentation that could be researched and taught in a university laboratory, supplemented by limited data gathering and experiments (but not hands-on teaching) at agricultural experimental stations in the field.
 Hilgard was disdainful of the idea of a university farm.
 He felt that for such a farm to teach effectively, it would necessarily have to be a model farm with examples of the best of everything, without any reference to local profitability, climate, or circumstances, and such a thing was clearly infeasible.